-The resulting increased scrutiny on and standardized testing in reading, writing & math—without an accompanying increase in funding—had the unintended consequence of incentivizing school leaders to slash recess, arts education, and physical & health education—in order to focus instruction time on tested subjects, for which they were held accountable.
+The resulting increased scrutiny and pervasive standardized testing in reading, writing & math—typically without an adequate accompanying increase in school funding—had the unintended consequence of incentivizing school leaders to slash recess, arts education, and physical & health education—in order to focus instruction time instead on tested subjects, for which they were held accountable.

-Given the filibuster in the Senate, anything with a potential whiff of controversy—which includes almost anything involving K-12 education—is no longer viable to reform at the federal level.
+Given the filibuster in the Senate, any policy reform with a potential whiff of controversy—which includes almost anything involving K-12 education—is no longer viable to reform at the federal level.

-Healthy Students Healthy States gets us there.
+In spite of this: Healthy Students Healthy States gets us there.